bennydictor/runnkill/README.md

 Thank you for playing runnkill!

-For now you need to find and kill a ball hiding somewhere in the labyrinth.
+You have to run server and then client <your ip>
+Multiplayering enabled.
 Try not to kill yourself!

 Controls:

 * WASD - movement
-* Space - shoot
+* Space - jump

+* 1-0   - skills
+* IKLO  - Shields

+In directory Dependencies you can find all what you need;
 If you want to build the binary manually, run make.

 Following libraries are required: